 - Customer Creation.
 This is where you start building the awareness or the GET – KEEP – GROW methodology as you work through the Business Model Canvas (BMC).
-The nine boxes in the BMC, once completed, will give you a clear and concise business model in which to operate and grow your company.
+Once completed, the nine boxes in the BMC will give you a clear and concise business model in which to operate and grow your company.

 - Company Building.
 You now are no longer a start-up but a full-fledged company ready to expand and iterate as needed to grow.
 You have a sales department, marketing department, and business development department all working together in order to build and expand the company.

-Now, these steps may seem obvious and even academic at best, but it would blow your mind to know how many panels I’ve sat on in my 15-year career and asked these simple questions to the pitching entrepreneur with blank stares and the infamous, “I don’t know”.
-How does one build a company without talking to at least 500 or even a 1000 potential clients.
+Now, these steps may seem obvious and even academic at best, but it would blow your mind to know how many panels I’ve sat on in my 15-year career, asking these simple questions to the pitching entrepreneur, only to be faced with blank stares and the infamous, “I don’t know”.
+How does one build a company without talking to at least 500 or even a 1000 potential clients?

-Example of Customer Development – Several years ago I started a new chain of Italian restaurants.
+Example of Customer Development.
+Several years ago I started a new chain of Italian restaurants.
 I brought my mother-in-law over from Rome, Italy to do the cooking.
 I love my mother-in-law’s cooking, but I had to go through the customer discovery and validation process outlined above before opening.
 I found a broken-down restaurant that had gone out of business.
 I placed a picnic table in the center of the restaurant and invited 15 people every night for dinner over a six-week period of time.
 At the end of dinner I would have them rate the food.
 The data I collected was amazing.
-For the first three weeks, almost all the potential clients said the food was too strong.
-My mother-in-law was not cooking to the American pallet.
+For the first three weeks, almost all the potential clients said the food was too strong; my mother-in-law was not cooking to the American pallet.
 As we iterated the recipes the votes started getting better and better.
-When we hit a 90% approval rating on week six, I then, and only then, created and designed the menu.
+When we hit a 90% approval rating on week six, I then, and only then, did I create and design the menu.
 We opened the doors 10 weeks later to great fanfare.
 It would have been a disaster if we hadn’t fed and tested almost 500 people before opening the doors.

 For more information about starting a company or new product development please feel free to contact me at firstname.lastname@example.org